-A little boy who is battling a rare medical disorder is trapped in hospital as his parents desperately search for a suitable home.
+South Shields boy trapped in hospital as family desperately search for suitable home

 Two-year-old Liam Guest has been battling a range of medical conditions since he was born - which leaves him relying on oxygen and being fed through a peg in his stomach.